PASTAplus/content-x/templates/resources/iam.md

 In EDI, access control revolves around three core concepts: Resources, Subjects, and Permissions.

-- **Resource:** Any asset that requires protection—specifically data packages or service API methods.
+- **Resource:** Any asset that requires protection — specifically data packages or service API methods.
 - **Subject:** An entity attempting to interact with a resource, such as a user, group, or software process.
-- **Permission:** The authorization level granted to a subject over a resource.
+- **Permission:** The access  level granted to a subject  on a resource.

 EDI uses a tiered permission structure (mapped to standard read, write, and admin concepts) aligned with our data publishing model:

 - **Reader (Read):** Can view or download data packages and execute API service methods.
 - **Editor (Write):** Inherits all Reader privileges, plus the ability to create, modify or delete resources.
 - **Owner (Admin):** Inherits all Editor privileges, plus the ability to grant or revoke permissions for other subjects.
-- **None (Explicit Deny):** A special system level applied exclusively to the Public Access profile to negate all privileges.
+- **None (No Access):** Disable explicit access.
+The subject may still have access through other permissions, e.g., if the resource has Public or Authenticated access, or the subject is a member of a group that has access, the subject will still have access.

 When you publish a data package with EDI, default access is strictly limited.
-Only the user who submits the package (designated as the *Owner*) and any subjects or principals explicitly listed in the metadata's access control list are granted permissions.
+Only the user who submits the package (designated as the Owner) and any subjects or principals explicitly listed in the metadata's access control list are granted permissions.
 All other users are implicitly denied access.

-How it works in practice: If you are the Owner of a data package, you hold the administrative privilege required to grant another Subject Reader permission, authorizing them to access and download that data.
+How it works in practice: If you are the Owner of a data package, you hold the administrative privilege required to grant Reader permissions to other Subjects, authorizing them to access and download that data.
 See [here](/resources/working-with-permissions) for adding permissions to your data packages.

 ### Working with Groups